ProtonMail/gopenpgp/ProposalChanges.md

 ```

 ### EncryptMessageWithPassword
-The function has been moved to `SymmetricKey` to allow more encryption modes.
+The function has been renamed and moved to `SymmetricKey` to allow more encryption modes.
 Previously AES-128 (! not 256 as stated) was used.
 ```
 (pm *PmCrypto) EncryptMessageWithPassword(plaintext string, password string) (string, error):
 * (if binary data) (symmetricKey *SymmetricKey) Encrypt(message *PlainMessage) (*PGPMessage, error)
-* (if plain text, wrapped) (helper) EncryptMessageWithPassword(passphrase, plaintext string) (ciphertext string, err error)
+* (if plain text, wrapped) (helper) EncryptMessageWithToken(token, plaintext string) (ciphertext string, err error)
-* (if plain text, wrapped) (helper) EncryptMessageWithPasswordAlgo(passphrase, plaintext, algo string) (ciphertext string, err error)
+* (if plain text, wrapped) (helper) EncryptMessageWithTokenAlgo(token, plaintext, algo string) (ciphertext string, err error)
 ```

 ### DecryptMessageWithPassword